chantalyang/afrinren_prototype_2/README.md

 # AfriNREN Project Information
 AfriNREN is a Computer Science honours project at the University of Cape Town aiming to design and develop a network traffic analysis tool for use by network managers of African National Research and Education Networks (NRENs).

-Project Members: Rob Passmore, Rosy Sanby, Chantal Yang
+Project Members: Rob Passmore, Rosy Sanby, Chantal Yang.

 The project was split into the following sections:
 * Data Collection and Formatting - Rosy Sanby